rdkls/aws_infra_map_neo4j/README.md

 # AWS Infra Map
 Load your AWS environment into a Neo4j DB

+# ToDo / Missing

+- CloudWatch Event Rules - currently not supported in awless.
+Without this we don't get Lambda triggers

 # Usage

 - `run.sh` will probably do what you want